In this article:

 1. Keep your skin moisturized

-Moisturizers are available in different forms, but the most preferred options for pruritus treatment are ointments or oils, followed by creams and then lotions.
+Moisturizers are available in different forms, but the most preferred options for pruritus treatment are ointments or oils.

 Here are a few points to consider when selecting a moisturizer: